TriplyDB/Documentation/docs/triply-etl/cli/index.md

 # TriplyETL Tools {#tools}

-TriplyETL Tools is a collection of small tools that can be used to run isolated tasks from the command-line.
-TriplyETL Tools can be used when you are in a TriplyETL repository.
-If you
+TriplyETL Tools is a collection of small tools that can be used to run isolated tasks from your terminal application.
+TriplyETL Tools can be used when you are inside a TriplyETL project.

-If you do not have an ETL repository yet, use the [TriplyETL Generator](#generator) first to generate one.
+If you do not have an ETL project yet, use the [TriplyETL Generator](/docs/triply-etl/getting-started#generator) first to create one.

 The following command prints an overview of the supported tools: